 Action 4.1: Restrict townhouses and apartments being built in areas for single homes

 Townhouse and apartment zoning

 Council is proposing amendments to Brisbane City Plan 2014 – Major amendment package H to restrict townhouses and apartments being located in single-home areas.
-The proposed amendments were open for public consultation from 29 July to 26 August 2019 and Council is currently reviewing the community’s submissions.

 Read about City Plan amendments adopted and in progress.

 Action 4.2: Ensure that suburban development fits in with its surroundings

 Council continues to audit the Emerging community zoned land and rezone where appropriate.
 Brisbane City Plan 2014 – Minor amendment packages F, G, H and I have resulted in more than 2500 parcels of land being rezoned from emerging community to the low density residential zone.

 Action 4.3: Preserve the space between homes by ensuring minimum setbacks on property boundaries

 Council is reviewing setback provisions within Brisbane City Plan 2014 and is continuing to engage with the Queensland Government about setbacks, including for houses.